 Dr. Scott Reis is a cosmetic and reconstructive plastic surgeon who’s experienced in all aspects of plastic and reconstructive surgery.
-However, one of the things he’s known throughout the Houston area for is his innovative hair restoration process, which gives patients a completely natural look without any scarring, no pain, and minimal downtime.
+However, he’s known throughout the Houston area for his innovative breast reconstruction and breast revision procedures, which can help patients feel beautiful and empowered.

 He believes in improving appearance by enhancing his patients’ natural and individual characteristics in a way that restores the confidence they lacked pre-surgery.
 Dr. Reis has a special interest in working with patients who are in need of microsurgical reconstruction after trauma or undergoing cancer treatment, as well as patients who want to improve their facial, breast, and body aesthetics in a way that looks natural.